NLP-SBILAB/CrossVoice/README.md

 # CrossVoice: Crosslingual Prosody Preserving Cascade-S2ST using Transfer Learning

-This repository contains the code for our work titled `CrossVoice: Crosslingual Prosody Preserving Cascade-S2ST using Transfer Learning`, accepted at the Tiny Track of ICLR'24.
+This repository contains the code for our work titled `CrossVoice: Crosslingual Prosody Preserving Cascade-S2ST using Transfer Learning`, accepted at the **Tiny Track of ICLR'24**.
 The following scripts contain the code for the CrossVoice Pipeline for various hardware settings:

 *  `crossvoice_fastwhisper_cpu.py`: CPU Implementation using FastWhisper.
 *  `crossvoice_whisper_gpu.py`: GPU Implementation using Whisper/Medium.